bvantiem/starter-hugo-academic/content/authors/admin/_index.md

     url: https://crim.sas.upenn.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Britte is a doctoral candidate in the Department of Criminology at the University of Pennsylvania.
+bio: Britte is an SSRC Criminal Justice Innovation Postdoctoral Fellow.

 # Interests to show in About widget
 interests: